zonca/twitter_blocklist/README.md

     $ twitter_blocklist --unblock --list <list_id>
     $ twitter_blocklist --unblock list_to_unblock.csv

-The files have a CSV extension but they are actually just text files with 1 Twitter user ID per line.

 Consider that Twitter rate-limits their APIs, I have setup the client to automatically sleep in case of a rate-limiting error, in case that happens, just leave the script